Phase constants in the Fock-Goncharov quantum cluster varieties: Introduction

 \vs

-As is often the case for a `physical' quantization, one would like to `represent' the non-commutative ring associated to a seed as an algebra of operators, i.e. to find a representation of this ring on a Hilbert space, satisfying certain desirable analytic properties.
-Then, to each mutation one would like to associate a unitary map between the Hilbert spaces assigned to the relevant seeds that `intertwines' the representations of the non-commutative rings which are related by the quantum isomorphism.
+As is often the case for a `physical' quantization, one would like to represent the non-commutative ring associated to a seed as an algebra of operators, i.e. to find a family of representations of this ring on a Hilbert space parametrized by a real quantum parameter $\hbar$ commonly referred to as the Planck constant, satisfying certain desirable analytic properties.
+Then, to each mutation $\mu_k$ one would like to associate a unitary map ${\bf K}^\hbar_k$ between the Hilbert spaces assigned to the relevant seeds that intertwines the representations of the non-commutative rings which are related by the quantum isomorphism.
 In the Fock-Goncharov quantization \cite{FG09}, one advantage of having this intertwining map is that its formula is more transparent than the quantum isomorphism formulas for the non-commutative algebras.
-In particular, the intertwiner is written quite neatly in terms of a famous special function called the `quantum dilogarithm' of Faddeev and Kashaev \cite{F95} \cite{FK94}, while the formula for the quantum isomorphism of algebras is not as enlightening.
+In particular, while the formula for the quantum isomorphism of algebras looks somewhat complicated and not much enlightening, the corresponding intertwiner operator is written quite neatly via functional calculus applied to a famous special function called the {\em non-compact quantum dilogarithm} $\Phi^\hbar(z)$ of Faddeev and Kashaev \cite{F95} \cite{FK94}, defined for a real parameter $\hbar$ and a complex number $z$ living in the strip $|{\rm Im}(z)| < \pi(1+\hbar)$ as

+where ${\rm i} = \sqrt{-1}$, and $\Omega$ is the contour along the real line that avoids the origin by a small half-circle above the origin.
+In fact, this integral expression appeared 100 yeas ago \cite{B01}, and has gained much interest recently.

 \vs